|To all participants: Welcome to the Apple Inc. board on SI. This thread is now moderated. Here are the rules:|

 The basic rule is that all participants must be polite to each other.
-Try to imagine that you are sitting in a living room with everyone else.
-Don't say anything you wouldn't say in that situation.

 If you disagree with someone, feel free to express your disagreement.
 But do so in a civil manner.
 There is no reason to call people "stupid" or "crazy" or any other derogatory name.

 When warranted, a ban may be imposed for being a general nuisance and/or disrupting civil discourse.

 Violators will usually receive a warning, and a second offense may result in a ban.
 In the case of especially egregious violations, a ban may come without warning.

 If you have been banned, but would like to be reinstated as a thread participant, it's simple, really.
 Send me a PM, agreeing to abide by the rules henceforth.
 The reinstatement will be conditional for ninety days, during which time the ban will be reinstated without warning if there are new infractions.

 The above notwithstanding, the moderator reserves the right to keep a ban in place despite the user's request to have it rescinded, on a case by case basis.